AnaY1115/AdSeeker/README.md

 ### Usage Method

 1. Prepare the APK file to be detected
+2. Complete LLM and Android UI exploration related configurations
-2. Run the main program: `python main.py -a /path/to/apk`
+3. Run the main program: `python main.py -a /path/to/apk`
-3. View the generated detection report
+4. View the generated detection report

 ## Directory Structure